mayan-jbsmith/action-license-compliance/README.md

         uses: arazutech/action-license-compliance@v53
         with:
           runtime: ${{ env.RUNTIME }}
-          slack_webhook_url: ${{ env.SLACK_WEBHOOK_URL }}
           allow_list: ${{ env.ALLOW_LIST }}
           block_list: ${{ env.BLOCK_LIST }}
         if: always()
 ```
 This example workflow sets up the Arazutech License Compliance Checker GitHub Action to run on push events to the main branch and on pull requests.
-Ensure that the necessary secrets and variables (SLACK_WEBHOOK_URL, REGEX_ALLOW_LIST, and REGEX_BLOCK_LIST) are properly configured in your repository settings.
+Ensure that the necessary secrets and variables (REGEX_ALLOW_LIST, and REGEX_BLOCK_LIST) are properly configured in your repository settings.

 ## License